roberthluo/Secure-Computer-Systems/lab3/README.md

-Writing Snort rules to identify attack and apply tested rules.
+Writing Snort rules to identify attacks and test Snort rules with attacks.
+Ran Snort on Docker

 Rudimentary Anti-virus program